vuongvgc/todos-app/README.md

 #### Common (required for both positions)
 -  Render TodoList: Do not use the index as the key of the item when render a list todo.
 Use todoId for key.
 -  Reducer: store is Immutable .
 Do not modify store.
 Have to copy and reassign the store
+-  Type any for object Todo: define type for object todo help code easy write, read and maintenance. decrease bug
 #### Front-end engineer
 I add some features to the application:
 - User localStorage to save todos List.
 Hold todos list when reload page.
 Increase UX